24f1002840/python-programming-questions/Q2/data-processing-question-2.md

 # Problem Statement
 ## Implement the following function code

-    If suppose you are given an `sentence` in an english language and an arbitrary ASCII value `k`.Sort and return the sentence based on the ASCII value of the characters.
+    If suppose you are given an `sentence` in an english language and an arbitrary ASCII value `k`.
+    Sort and return the sentence based on the ASCII value of the characters.
     Now say let `x` be the count of charcters that are below or equal to k and `y` be the count of characters above k. return the sorted sentence along with the expression`x^2+y^2` in a tuple.

 Note: Use ord() function to get the ASCII value of a character.